Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: System Model

 where $\sigma_{x}^2$ is the power of the transmitted signal.
 To maximize the \ac{snr} of a given \ac{ue}, a specific \ac{irs} configuration should be adopted, tailored to the \ac{ue} position in the cell and the channel conditions.
-However, the goal of this paper is to limit the number of \ac{irs} reconfigurations to comply with realistic energy and overhead constraints, as well as to improve the communication efficiency, and algorithms seeking to comply with these requirements will be presented in Section~\ref{sec:optimization}.
+However, the goal of this paper is to limit the number of \ac{irs} reconfigurations to comply with realistic overhead constraints, as well as to improve the communication efficiency, and algorithms seeking to comply with these requirements will be presented in Section~\ref{sec:optimization}.

-\subsection{Sum Capacity Optimization Problem}
+\section{Sum Capacity Optimization Problem}

-We impose a constraint on the number of \ac{irs} reconfigurations per time frame, with the goal of either limiting the reconfiguration overhead, or accounting for practical limitations that might arise in realistic deployments.
+We impose a constraint on the number of \ac{irs} reconfigurations per time frame, with the goal of either limiting the reconfiguration,\footnote{We remark that the \ac{gnb} typically communicates a (possibly new) \ac{irs} configuration in each \ac{tti}.
+The reconfiguration constraint introduced in the proposed IRS scheduling framework is able to reduce this overhead by a factor ${Z}/{K} \leq 1$.} for accounting for practical limitations that might arise in realistic deployments.
 On the downside, achieving this objective usually leads to \ac{snr} degradation as sub-optimal \ac{irs} configurations might be adopted for some \acp{ue}.
 To mitigate this effect, we formulate a constrained optimization problem on the average cell sum capacity.
 Specifically, we assume the following conditions: \begin{enumerate}[label=\arabic*.] \item at most $Z$ \ac{irs} reconfigurations can occur per time frame; \item the \ac{gnb} serves $K$ \acp{ue} by partitioning them into $Z$ disjoint subsets $\mathcal{U}_1,\ldots,\mathcal{U}_{Z}$, $Z\leq K$; \item for each \ac{ue} in $\mathcal{U}_z$, the same \ac{irs} configuration $\bm{\Phi}^{(z)}$ is used, i.e., $\bm{\Phi}_k = \bm{\Phi}^{(z)}, \forall \, k \in \mathcal{U}_z, \forall \, 1\leq z \leq Z$. \end{enumerate}